-If the dealer has found an Exhaust Fluid Quality Poor message with no DTCs, diagnose the condition using the current SI diagnosis for DTC P20EE / P207F (P2BAD for 2012 MY).
+If the dealer has found an Exhaust Fluid Quality Poor message with no DTCs, diagnose the condition using the current SI diagnosis for DTC P20EE / P207F (P2BAD for 2012 and newer Model years).
 After making repairs use the SI Document titled "Reductant Fluid Quality Test (With or without DTCs)" to evaluate and clear the Exhaust Fluid Quality Poor DIC message.